SeelabFhdo/lemma/IntermediateServiceModel/doc/source/body.rst

         ..
 HINT::

-            There is not direct link to the field in the respective :java:type:`parameter's <IntermediateParameter>`
+            There is no direct link to the field in the respective :java:type:`parameter's <IntermediateParameter>`
             :ref:`structure type <data_model:link__IntermediateDataStructure>`.
             Instead, the